santhosh-tekuri/picker.nvim/README.md

 ## Highlight Groups

-You may want to configure Highlight groups explicitly depending on colorschemes.
+You may want to configure highlight groups explicitly depending on your colorscheme.
 you can see the list [here](https://github.com/santhosh-tekuri/picker.nvim/blob/main/lua/picker.lua#L3)